 Today’s data storage solutions are very limited.
 Centralized servers lack security and require high maintenance costs.
 Blockchains provide decentralization but are expensive for data storage and never allow data to be removed.
-The InterPlanetary File System (IPFS) is currently the best decentralized data storage option, but the way it works makes it difficult to find data.
+The Interplanetary File System (IPFS) is currently the best and future of data storage is decentralized, but the way it works makes it difficult to find data.

 So, how do we solve this?
 Decentralized web naming system Butterfly Protocol is announcing a decentralized storage solution that improves upon blockchain technology and IPFS to help developers inexpensively build and operate complex decentralized applications.
 Whereas building DApps on most blockchains requires high fees, Butterfly’s solution adds a layer to IPFS to simplify data storage while maintaining accessibility and verifiability.

 Butterfly Protocol builds upon existing decentralized technology like IPFS and Ethereum to provide developers the tools they need to build complex apps without centralized authority.
 This solution is designed to support the way today’s modern apps operate, and to facilitate further development on the decentralized web.